God uses televised Billy Graham Crusade to transform overweight, depressed man into faith-filled opera singer.

 In 2000, Paul was a 15-year-old high school student in nearby Kitchener, struggling with weight and self-esteem issues.
 Born premature, with underdeveloped lungs, Paul had developed severe asthma.

-Meanwhile, Paul’s parents, both refugees from communist Romania, were struggling with weight issues as they tried to adjust from not having enough food in Romania to having too much in Canada.
+Meanwhile, Paul’s parents, both from communist Romania, were struggling with weight issues as they tried to adjust from not having enough food in Romania to having too much in Canada.
 Paul himself weighed 200 pounds by age 10, his weight and his asthma forcing him to miss many school days and outdoor activities.
 He became so lonely and felt so worthless that he battled thoughts of suicide.

 Then came that life-changing televised Billy Graham Crusade in the fall of 2000, when Paul was 15.